I started drawing and painting at age six without my parents knowing I was born Deaf. I grew up in San Diego,

 All of my childhood life, I was always creating new pieces, and exhibited my artwork—everything from painting rocks to canvases—at art fairs, in contests, and at galleries from childhood to high school.
 I went on to study graphic design and painting at the National Technical Institute of the Deaf and Rochester Institute of Technology in New York and earned a master’s degree in computer graphic design and painting.

 In 1979, I had my very first showing at the National Gallery of Art in Washington, D.C.
-I then was among 12 Deaf artists participating at the Heart, Eye, Hand exhibit held at the Los Angeles-based Ankrum Gallery.
-This gallery was owned by Joan Ankrum, Morris Broderson’s aunt.
+I then was among the 12 Deaf artists participating at the Heart, Eye, Hand exhibit (click to see picture) held at the Los Angeles-based Ankrum Gallery.
+The gallery was owned by Joan Ankrum, Morris Broderson’s aunt.
 Morris Broderson was a famous Deaf artist.
 It was at this point in my life that I stopped painting.
 I did not have full confidence in my chances at success in the art community, so I chose to become a 9-to-5 employee.

 Artist's Statement